lucidrains/electra-pytorch/README.md

 trainer = Electra(
     generator,
     discriminator,
+    num_tokens = 20000,         # number of tokens, needed for masked language pretraining
     discr_dim = 512,            # the embedding dimension of the discriminator
     discr_layer = 'reformer',   # the layer name in the discriminator, whose output would be used for predicting token is still the same or replaced mask_token_id = 2,          # the token id reserved for masking